sdavis36/SD_python_exam/README.md

 # SD_python_exam

-The purpose of this script and associated files is to count observed substrings of a specified length of a sequence of nucleotides, count possible substrings of a specified length, and calculate the linguistic complexity of a sequence of nucleotides.
+The purpose of this script and associated files is to count observed substrings of a specified length of a sequence of nucleotides, count possible substrings of a specified length in a sequence of nucelotides, and calculate the linguistic complexity of a sequence of nucleotides.

 There are 3 files included in the repo:

 1. sequence_analysis.py - is the python script.
 This should be run from the command line on a terminal and requires a file input.

 2. test_sequence_analysis.py - is the test script, which tests the functions in the sequence_analysis script for errors.